eli-879/stats220/index.md

 I made this meme because I had already used this format to make a meme when I was in **high school**.
 I found it easy to find and adapt for my own purposes.

-This meme shows a man trying to the good stuff, which is the *STATS220 course* which is new as I used new characters (Me) and a new thing that the man takes out of the envelope.
+### The Steps I Took to Make This Meme

+1. I first added image_blanks on the man's face to represent me
+2. Then I read in each panel using image_read.
+3. Then I replaced the man's face in panel 1 and 3 with the image blank to represent me
+4. Then I added the text to the third panel that said "Stats 220"
+5. Then I combined the first two panels into row 1 and the last 2 panels into row 2
+6. Finally, I combined the two rows and wrote the image to my hard-drive

 **I got rid of the swears too!**

+### Reasons why this meme is original
+- This meme shows a man trying to the good stuff, which is the *STATS220 course*
+- I used new characters (Me)
+- I also made a new thing that the man takes out of the envelope.

 ![a](https://qph.fs.quoracdn.net/main-qimg-8f1f5059a567f74f1cf8dacd237edb8a)

-## The R code I used
+## The R Code I Used
 ```
 library(magick)